LifeScopeLabs/lifescopelabs.github.io/lifescope-ai.md

 # lifescope-ai

-This is a suite of tools for reporting and machine learning from l, visualization
+This is a suite of tools for reporting and machine learning from LIFESCOPE data.
+Reporting is focused on building approachable dashboard visualizations and infographics.

-* Behavior modeling
+Machine learning models based on L are focused on Behavior modeling
   * correlation
   * prediction
   * suggestion